-National Accouns and Economic Statistics Division (NA&ESD) is probably the oldest and largest division of Statistics Sierra Leone as the then Central Statistics Office (CSO) was established in 1963 mainly to process import, export and other foreign trade statistics using customs declaration forms.
-Economic Statistics Division today is responsible for providing robust economic data for development planning, monitoring progress towards meeting the West African Monetary Zone (WAMZ) criteria on inflation, fiscal deficit, and Sustainable Development Goals (SDGs) etc.
+National Accounts and Economic Statistics Division (NA&ESD) is probably the oldest and largest division of Statistics Sierra Leone as the then Central Statistics Office (CSO) was established in 1963 mainly to process import, export and other foreign trade statistics using customs declaration forms.
+National Accounts and Economic Statistics Division today is responsible for providing robust economic data for development planning, monitoring progress towards meeting the West African Monetary Zone (WAMZ) criteria on inflation, fiscal deficit, and Sustainable Development Goals (SDGs) etc.

-Economic Statistics Division also compiles Poverty and poverty-related statistics such as head count, employment and unemployment statistics, and per capita income statistics.
+National Accounts and Economic Statistics Division also compiles poverty and poverty-related statistics such as head count, employment and unemployment statistics, and per capita income statistics.
 The Division is also providing macroeconomic data required by multilateral agencies such as International Monetary Fund (IMF), World Bank, African Development Bank (AfDB), etc.

-The vision of the ESD therefore, is to disseminate high quality statistics compiled by a well-trained and motivated Team of Professional Staff.
+The vision of the NAESD, therefore, is to compile and disseminate high quality macro-economic statistics by a well-trained and motivated Team of Professional Staff.

 Key Statistics Compiled